scholl-lab/sm-vcf-annotation/README.md

 - The snpEff and SnpSift tools, along with their respective databases, are correctly installed and accessible in your runtime environment.
 - The necessary databases for snpEff and SnpSift are available and correctly configured in your environment.
+- Bcftools is correctly installed and accessible in your conda environment.
+- The conda environment for annotation is correctly set up and activated.

 ## Running the Script